 Federal Regulation D limits the amount of time that banks can hold different types of deposits, including funds from wire transfers.
 Electronic transfers, like wired money, are classified as next-day availability items, which means your bank must make the money available on the business day after the funds are received.
 However, many banks have a cut-off time of 2 p.m., which means that any deposits received after that time are classified as having been received on the next business day.
 Therefore, under Regulation D, your bank could receive a wire after 2 p.m. on Monday, count it as a Tuesday deposit and make it available on Wednesday.

 Federal Reserve Funds Transfer System

 Banks have to record detailed information related to wire transfers, such as personal information that identifies the sender as well as the name, account number, bank name and bank routing number of the recipient.
-The sending bank uses that information to send the wire to the Federal Reserve and the Federal Reserve passes on the details and the money to the receiving bank.
-Any errors or omissions can cause the receiving bank to reject the transfer, in which case the sending bank must contact the sender to verify the information before resending it.
+The sending bank uses that information to send the wire to the Federal Reserve, and the Federal Reserve passes on the details and the money to the receiving bank.
+Any errors or omissions can cause the receiving bank to reject the transfer, in which case the sending bank must contact the person who initiated the transfer to verify the information before resending it.
 Therefore, an error could cause a delay of several days.

 While federal law does not require banks to make funds from wires available until the following business day, most banks make wired funds immediately available for use.
 Banks use wire transfers to send and receive money related to mortgage closings, and therefore stand to gain from facilitating the processing of wired funds in an efficient manner.
 However, if you need the funds in a hurry, then you should check with your bank on its deposit-posting policy and ensure that the sender has your correct account information.